maya-ocean/UrchinCAM_Manual/Software_Configuration.md

 ### Transfer and Convert Video Files
 Input USB flash drive to computer.
-Video and log files should be inside UrchinCAM folder.
+Video files should be inside UrchinCAM folder.
 Each video file should be ~60-100 MB.
 The video length will be listed as 00:00:00 and will be in .h264 file format.

-[Maybe use Handbrake - mixed success]
+Batch convert video files using ffmpeg.

 On Mac, open Terminal to install ffmpeg.
 ```
 brew install ffmpeg
 ```

-Batch convert video files using ffmpeg.
-In Terminal, navigate to the folder that holds the input video files.
+Navigate to the folder that holds the input video files.
-Create a folder for your output files.
+Create a folder to hold the converted files.
 ```
+cd /path/to/your/folder
 mkdir converted
 ```
 Use the following loop to convert all files in the folder.